Перейти до вмісту

 Answer

-Task: Define SLIs and SLOs for a service and create an error budget dashboard.
+Task: Define SLIs and SLOs for a service, create an error budget dashboard, and calculate ROI for a proposed fix.

 Part A: Define SLIs (10 minutes)